 - Draw the outline of the fish, or have the child do it.
 Don’t forget to leave enough paper for tracing your child’s hand for the tail!

 - Next decorate the fish.
 This is the open art aspect of this project, there is no wrong way to decorate this fish, let them go for it.
-I like sparkles ( okay I LOVE sparkles) so I added some to the fish.
+I like sparkles ( okay I LOVE sparkles) so we added some to the fish.
 You can add stickers, ribbon, anything!

 - Trace and cut out your child’s hand and glue or tape it to the finished fish for a “Hand” made tail!